pH 101: Acid-Alkaline Balance & Your Health

 2. Eat more raw foods and drink green juices and smoothies.

 Organic green juice, green juice, green juice and green smoothies!
-And mentioned above, leafy greens, wheatgrass, veggies, sprouts, certain fruits, nuts and seeds, certain grains and seaweeds flood our bodies with vitamins, minerals, chlorophyll, phytonutrients, and oxygen.
-They can help alkalize our body.
+As mentioned above, leafy greens, wheatgrass, veggies, sprouts, certain fruits, nuts and seeds, certain grains and seaweeds flood our bodies with vitamins, minerals, chlorophyll and phytonutrients—and alkalinity.
 Unhealthy cells (like cancer cells) or viruses, bacteria and other nasty microorganisms hate oxygen.
 They prefer an acidic diet high in animal products, processed and refined foods, and synthetic chemicals.

 Alkaline vs. Acidic Foods